Overview of Driver Education in Idaho (If you are 17 or over you can still take a regular driver education course in

 In Idaho all teens 14.5 - 16 years old are required to take driver education to get their license.
-[Ultra Safe requires students to be at least 15] Once your decide your teen is ready for driving you must first find a good time frame to do it in.
-The average driver training program is 3 to 4 weeks (ours is 2-3 weeks).
+[Ultra Safe requires students to be at least 15] The average driver training program is 3 to 4 weeks (ours is 2-3 weeks).
 There are 2 parts to driver education, a driving portion and classroom portion.
-Some schools have a classroom or online option, and some schools only do online (we have a combination hybrid class).
-The driving part varies among schools.
-They can do 3 to 12 drives (4 drives or less is inadequate and unsafe).
-Driving start times and drive locations vary greatly among the driving schools.
+Some schools have a classroom or online option, and some schools only use an online course.
+The driving portion varies among schools.
+Usually driving schools will do 3 to 12 drives (4 drives or less is inadequate and unsafe).
+Whether they do 3 or 12 drives - students must drive a minimum of 6 hours.
+[Students get 7+ hours with Ultra Safe] Driving start times and drive locations vary greatly among the driving schools.
+Many driving schools pick up students at their junior high or high school.
+This is not an efficient way to teach as it may take 10 to 15 minutes just to exit the school parking lot.
+This is a waste of driving time.